Melspowr/DotsSway/README.md

 # DotsSway
 Simply my sway config.
 Its the default one with some changes and waybar implementation and a shortcut for pavucontrol with $mod(homekey)+Shift+v.
 Remember to install grim for screenshots (they will get redirected to your Pictures folder) and brightnessctl for changing the brightness of you screen with your keys.

+If you're interested using it, place the config file in the directory/folder "~/.config/sway/".

+I encourage to read it and understand it, I emphasize that is just the default one.
 # In archlinux
-  sudo pacman -S grim brightnessctl pavucontrol
+  sudo pacman -S grim brightnessctl pavucontrol waybar
 # In debian (I guess)
-  sudo apt install grim brightnessctl pavucontrol
+  sudo apt install grim brightnessctl pavucontrol waybar

 I actually don't know what I'm doing, I'm bored.